klei1984/max/defects.md

 131. The UnitInfo class member `image_index_max` of MK I Infiltrator 6 in training mission 12 (MD5 hash: bfca7a73ad7d2c927b4110f16803d417 \*SAVE12.TRA) is initialized to 0xFFFF or -1 at file offset 0xFD7B.
 Due to this the walk animation of the infiltrator unit does not work.

 132. **[Fixed]** There is a typo in the description of the Mine Layer land unit.
 "They cannot remove enemy minefields - those most be exploded with gunfire and rockets." -> must be.

+133. Land and sea mines do not blow up if enemy units are deployed or activated upon them.

+134. **[Fixed]** The TaskCheckAssaults task implements the RemoveUnit (cseg01:0001CB93) interface.
+The implementation checks whether the passed unit instance is held by a member variable of the task.
+This task is unique in that it holds a SmartList<UnitInfo> iterator.
+The RemoveUnit implementation assumes that the iterator is always pointing to a valid ListNode object which seems not to be true.
+The method dereferences null which leads to segmentation faults on modern operating systems.
+This happens most of the time when the player reloads a previously saved game in which case the ongoing game is first cleaned up including the task manager.
+It is unclear whether the list iterator should never be null by design, thus the proposed defect fix is to simply check whether the iterator is null.